VitaliMinkov/CV-Python-Pandas-Portfolio/README.md

 8. Shipping Days, Return Rate
 9. Forecast Growth

-# Main objective of the project:
+# Main objective of the project
 To demonstrate practical understanding and the ability to apply Python Pandas for real-world data analysis tasks, including:
 1. Data loading and inspection (read_excel, shape, dtypes)
 2. Data cleaning and validation (isna, duplicated, describe)